My wife and I got married on a farm with bunting all around the barn and marquee. It was a magical day that we’ll never forget.

 Before the big day everyone who wanted to in the wider family made lots of little colored fabric triangles in preparation.
 We made a lot because we needed a lot, and we still have our ‘family bunting’ to this day.

-Exactly how much bunting you need for a marquee or venue, whether for a wedding, birthday or party – will depend on the size of your marquee and the way you hang your bunting.
-You should also leave a couple of meters extra to be sure when you calculate the length you’ll need for every distance.
+How much bunting you need for a marquee will depend on the size of your marquee and the way you hang your bunting (central star, pole crosses, around the edges, or side-by-side).
+You should also allow a couple of meters extra when calculating the length you’ll need for every distance.

 Whether you make the bunting yourself or buy it in, this article will help you measure your bunting accurately so you don’t end up with a mountain of it like we did 🙂